Jazzy tunes at classical WSO concert

 It gives the overall sound a richer and fuller feel.
 Think of it like the subwoofer to your home entertainment sound system.
 In other words, the oomph.

 Considering its usual role, it’s pretty rare to find many concertos written for the instrument.
 Fun fact; Italian composer Antonio Vivaldi wrote over 230 concertos for the violin alone.
-By comparison, the tuba’s repertoire only consists of 33 concertos (The Wind Repertory Project).
+By comparison, according to The Wind Repertory Project, the tuba’s repertoire only consists of 33 concertos.
 It’s fair to say that it doesn’t usually get the spotlight.

 Here’s another cool fact about the tuba – it also has a notable history in jazz, especially in early jazz and brass band music.
 Its distinct sound made it essential in the ensembles of both genres.
 So much so that in 2021, renowned musician and composer Wynton Marsalis composed a concerto for it.